19 Fascinating And Fun Ways To Motivate Your Child

 6. Encourage

 Your child may not always be successful in what he does, and failure can be demotivating.
-Encouragement can help the child become persistent and continue trying his best in spite of failing once or more.
+Positive words of encouragement for kids can help them become persistent and continue trying their best despite failing once or more.
 Encouragement is a form of positive reinforcement and recognizes the child’s efforts and progress.
 Use words like “excellent, that was great, good effort, keep it up.

 A mother and blogger provides an example of how positive reinforcement and encouragement motivated her child to climb stairs independently.
 She says, “We are cheerleaders to motivate our baby girl because we hope to see her progress with each step.
 We do a round of high-fives, exclaim, “Well done, Vera!”, “Good job, baby!” and “That was very brave of you, darling!” right from when she first attempted stairs on her own when she was younger.
 Now, we see huge smiles and a more confident young lady, all of 34 months old, and we realize that we’ve been taken on a parenting course all this while (ii).”